Platform, Anonymity, and Illegal Actors: Evidence of Whac-a-Mole Enforcement from Airbnb

 44 Pages Posted: 4 Jan 2018 Last revised: 8 Apr 2020

 Airbnb, a prominent sharing-economy platform, offers dwellings for short-term rent.
 Despite restrictions, some sellers illegally offer their accommodations, taking advantage of a degree of anonymity proffered by the platform to hide from potential enforcement.
 We study the extent to which enforcement works in Manhattan, one of the most active short-term rental markets, by testing the effects of two recent enforcement events.
-We demonstrate that prices of entire-home listings in Manhattan increase and vacancies decrease following each enforcement event, suggesting that illegal entire-home listings are being withdrawn from the market, with these effects varying depending on neighborhood characteristics.
-We further demonstrate that a significant portion of withdrawn listings re-enter the market under the less-enforced listing category of private rooms.
+We find a negative effect on the number of entire-home listings in Manhattan and positive effects on the prices and occupancies of remaining listings following each enforcement event, suggesting that some illegal listings are withdrawn from the market.
+We demonstrate evidence suggesting that a portion of withdrawn listings re-enter the market under the less-enforced listing category of private rooms.

 Suggested Citation: Suggested Citation